 Addiction is a complex science and that is part of why it’s so critical to get care from professionals.
 It is part of what makes finding treatment challenging because sometimes it is hard to know what is safe and effective.
 This is also seen when it comes to detoxification from substances and drugs.

 There are two common models of detox: social and medical.
 Medical detox is by far the more evidence-based and safe approach.
-It is also what we use at Pathways Recovery when treating someone who is detoxing from cocaine.
+It is also what we use at Pathways Recovery, in Sacramento, when treating someone who is detoxing from cocaine.

 But, before we get there, let’s talk about what cocaine actually is, where it came from, and how we can recognize it.

 Cocaine is an addictive drug know as an “upper”.
 This means that cocaine is known to “up” levels of alertness, attention, and energy.
 It belongs to a class of substances known as stimulants.
 It’s made from the coca plant, which is native to South America.